grammyjs/website/site/docs/guide/middleware.md

 Having a middleware stack is an extremely powerful property of any web framework, and this pattern is widely popular (not just for Telegram bots).

-Let's write our own little piece of middleware to better illustrate how it works.
+Let’s write our own little piece of middleware to better illustrate how it works.

 ## Writing Custom Middleware